-- You want to set up the application SAMple01 as a service and sign on to the system account.
+You want to set up the application SAMple01 as a service and sign on to the system account.
+The KDCFILE, start parameter file and application program can be found in the directory C:\utmserv.
+The start parameter file is named startparameter.

-The KDCFILE, start parameter file and application program can be found in the directory - C:\utmserv.
-The start parameter file is named startparameter. - To install the service, call utmmains as follows: - W utmmains install Sample C:\utmserv C:\utmserv\startparameter - W If on Windows 7 (proceed in an equivalent way for other Windows versions) you now W click on Start Control Panel Administrative Tools Services and page down, then you will W see a screen like the one in the following figure:
+• To install the service, call utmmains as follows:

+utmmains install Sample C:\utmserv C:\utmserv\startparameter

+If on Windows you now click on Start - Control Panel - Administrative Tools - Services and page down, then you will see a screen like the one in the following figure: